NDIS Occupational Therapy Sydney

 Step 1: Get in touch

 Reach out to our friendly team by phone, email, or through our online enquiry form.
-We’ll answer your questions, explain our services, and help you understand how occupational therapy can support your goals under the NDIS.
+We’ll answer your questions and explain our services.

 Step 2: Discuss your goals

-We’ll arrange a time for an initial conversation—either over the phone or in person.
+We’ll arrange a time for an initial conversation, either over the phone or in person.
 During this chat, we’ll get to know you, discuss your needs, and learn about what’s important to you.
-Together, we’ll identify the areas you’d like support with and how we can help you achieve greater independence and quality of life.

 Step 3: Start your therapy sessions

-Once your plan is in place, your occupational therapist will visit you at home, school, or in the community—wherever you feel most comfortable.
-We’ll work alongside you to build practical skills, overcome challenges, and make progress towards your personal goals.
+Once your plan is in place, your occupational therapist will visit you at home, school, or in the community, wherever you feel most comfortable.

 We work on the physical, cognitive, and sensory skills that make daily tasks easier to manage.
 That includes how someone moves, how they respond to their surroundings, and how they follow through on a task from start to finish.
 We look at what’s getting in the way—whether it’s balance, grip, sequencing, attention, or regulation—and build practical strategies that make the activity possible.
 Support may include dressing, toileting, mealtime routines, handwriting, using two hands together, following instructions, or coping with noisy or unpredictable environments.
 We don’t work from a list.
 We build therapy around the specific things the person is struggling to do on their own.
 We also provide clear recommendations, assistive technology advice, and reports required for plan reassessments or capacity-building goals.
 Every part of the service is tied to daily life—what the person does, where they struggle, and what needs to change to make the task easier.